 Opportunities for undergraduates to participate in research are available in several departments on campus.
+In addition to a research-intensive, lab-based curriculum, students have the opportunity to collaborate with faculty on research projects.
 We highly encourage students to conduct laboratory research while at St. Thomas.
 If you’re interested in graduate school, research experience is often a requirement for admission.

 You can apply for one of several research grants at St. Thomas.
 The Young Scholars program funds student research with a St. Thomas professor during the summer, and the Collaborative Inquiry Grant funds student research during the spring semester.
 If you are a first generation college student, or an under-represented minority, also consider applying for the McNair Scholars Program.
 You can also conduct independent research as a biology or psychology elective, or volunteer in a professor's laboratory.